t-mart/wap/docs/config.rst

 -------------

 ``wap`` only needs one file to operate: a YAML file named ``.wap.yml``.
-This file should be placed at the root of your project directory.
+This file should be placed at the root of your project directory and UTF-8 encoded.

 For new YAML authors, see `What is YAML?`_.